Great Lakes Weimaraner Rescue

 We are an volunteer run, nonprofit group whose primary mission is to help with the rescue & placement of Weimaraners in the Great Lakes region – including MI, OH, IL, IN and WI.

 Hello!
 My name is Sterlyn and I am a BIG, TALL, 8-year-old boy!
 Surprisingly, for my size, I am very calm, quiet and I rarely bark.
 I am VERY food driven though and while I do not guard against humans, I likely would with another dog.
 I am fine with other dogs in general, but I need to be fed separately.
-I am a very happy, gentle giant?.
-I do have a little arthritis in my left hock from an old injury when I was hit by a car, but it does not slow me down.
-I am crate trained, but due to my size, I'm much happier free roaming.
+I am a very happy, gentle giant with a little arthritis in my left hock from an old injury when I was hit by a car, but it does not slow me down.
+I am crate trained, but due to my size, I am much happier free roaming.
 I am a good boy, very clean and I do not chew or soil anything.
 I am probably better off in a cat-free home, but I have a low prey drive and may be OK once I get to know the cat.
 I am a very social boy with other dogs, but I like to avoid confrontation whenever possible with the younger Weims.
-I have a slight seasonal allergy that can be managed with a little Benadryl.
+I have a slight seasonal allergy that can be managed with a little Benadryl and I have recently developed diabetes, which is managed with insulin at $25 a month.
 So what do you think?
 Are you interested in bringing home a big lug of a Weim who would love to have a soft place to lay his bones at night?